grafana/metrictank/docs/http-api.md

 its set of query expressions already exists, the existing meta record will be updated.
 If the new record has no meta tags associated with it, then an existing record with the same set of expressions gets deleted.
-When an existing record gets updated the returned property `created` is `false`, otherwise it's `true`.

 ## Example